dirkkelly/dirkkelly/content/2018/02/foresty-for-writing-blog-posts-on-hugo.md

 ---
-title: Foresty For Writing Blog Posts on Hugo
+title: foresty.io For Writing on Hugo
 date: 2018-02-27 17:26:18 +0000
 subtitle: Foresty removes a huge cognative barrier of entry from my posting.
 tags: []